Tips, steps and strategies to email like a true professional.

 A good headline is one of the most important elements to consider when composing an email.
 It should be catchy, and thought-provoking, prompting the audience to read your email.
 A great subject line can entice the reader, and tease the content of the email itself, without giving away too much.

 The ‘trick” is to tickle the curiosity of the reader, possibly with an intriguing “clickbait.”
+You must find a way to grab your readers attention and pique their interest.
 This is where effective copywriting comes in.

-For some people, this term is quite frowned upon, but there is nothing wrong with clickbait headlines if you back them up with content that will deliver on your promise.
+For some people, this term is quite frowned upon, but there is nothing wrong with clickbait headlines if you back them up with content that will deliver on your promise and hold valuable, informative content.
 An example?